Importance of Preventive Care

 A preventive health screening is basically a test or assessment that can identify early signs of a disease before you display any symptoms.
 Examples of common screening procedures include blood pressure checks (for hypertension), skin exams (for skin cancer), body mass index calculations (for obesity), breast exams and mammograms (for breast cancer), bone density scans (for osteoporosis), low-dose CT scans of the chest (for lung cancer), colonoscopies (for colorectal cancer), and Pap smears (for cervical cancer).

-Dr. Possner will recommend screening procedures based on your health and risk factors for specific diseases.
+Your doctor will recommend screening procedures based on your health and risk factors for specific diseases.
 Some can be done in our office.
-In other cases, Dr. Possner will refer you to the appropriate imaging center or subspecialist for the screening procedure.
+In other cases, Dr. Possner or Dr. Zeki will refer you to the appropriate imaging center or subspecialist for the screening procedure.

 Screening Lab Work